 Along with the Classic and Traditional songs included on the album, Lorraine is featured playing the piano on two of the songs, and she showcases her songwriting talents with the debut of three of her original songs, "Free To Love", "This Bed That I Have Made" and "A Man Who Ain't Mine".
 FREE TO LOVE was released on October 24, 2015, and is available for purchase by clicking here.

-Two days after the album's release, Lorraine was in Austin rehearsing with Chip, and legendary Austin bassist, "Skinny Don" Keeling, whose musical career has included playing with musicians such as Hank Thompson, Jack Greene, The Louvin Brothers (with whom he opened for Elvis and George Jones), and Don Walser's "Pure Texas Band".
+Two days after the album's release, Lorraine was in Austin rehearsing with Chip, and the late "Skinny Don" Keeling, a legendary Austin bassist whose musical career has included playing with musicians such as Hank Thompson, Jack Greene, The Louvin Brothers (with whom he opened for Elvis and George Jones), and Don Walser's "Pure Texas Band".
 While rehearsing, Lorraine sang her original song "Free To Love", and when the song ended, "Skinny Don" complimented Lorraine and said he wanted to help promote her songs to radio.

 The following morning, "Skinny Don" called friend, fellow entertainer, and Austin-area disc jockey, Rodney (Rod) Moag, to ask that he consider interviewing Lorraine on his live radio show.
 Rod, a talented music personality, singer-songwriter, producer, and music historian (who plays multiple instruments, and has been entertaining for more than a half century) promptly invited Lorraine, "Skinny Don" and Chip (whom Rod also knew from music circles past) to be guests on his show, "The Country, Swing, and Rockabilly Jamboree".
 During the radio interview, Rod played several of the songs from Lorraine's album, FREE TO LOVE.
 The interview caught the attention of radio disc jockeys, from around the country, who were tuned in to the broadcast.